changherng/customobjectdetectionsamples/README.md

 different classes of objects for you to choose from.
 `If you already have the images either from other websites or taken personally, you can create datasets using other methods.
 Refer to Annotations at the bottom)`
 #### 3) Training custom models
+To train your dataset do to the detection directory

+    cd jetson-inference/python/training/detection/ssd
+    python3 train_ssd.py --data=data/<YOUR-DATASET> --model-dir=models/<YOUR-MODEL>
+If you are using labelImg or cvat to train your dataset use

+    python3 train_ssd.py --dataset-type=voc --data=data/<YOUR-DATASET> --model-dir=models/<YOUR-MODEL>

 #### 4) Creating the onnx file
+After training your models, you will have to convert it to ONNX

+    python3 onnx_export.py --model-dir=models/<YOUR-MODEL>
 #### 5) Launching your own object detection program
+To launch the object detection with your custom trained model:

+    NET=models/<YOUR-MODEL>
+    detectnet --model=$NET/ssd-mobilenet.onnx --labels=$NET/labels.txt \
+          --input-blob=input_0 --output-cvg=scores --output-bbox=boxes \
+            /dev/video0
 #### 6) Writing your own custom object detection program in python
 #### 7) References